1Q2021 selling prices were sharply up from 4Q2020 (as reflected in the gross margin rising from 62.2% to 68.6%).

 Riverstone Holdings' supernormal net profit in 1Q2021 came up to RM523 million (+1,022% y-o-y) as demand for its gloves stayed robust.

-The company has a consistent track record:
+The company has a consistent track record for dividends:

 |• To start with, Riverstone's payout has been consistent with a payout ratio hovering about 40%, as the table below shows.